 Premarital sex is forbidden in some Muslim countries, despite of strict laws.
 Many are still involved in premarital sex.
 Fiji is a country occupied with multicultural system, the Indo-Fijian and iTaukei people.
 These two groups have different views on sex and marriage.
 One of the social problems that Fiji is facing nowadays is teenage pregnancy and the increasing number HIV/AIDS victims.
-The Health Ministry of Fiji reported that 80% cases of HIV in iTaukei community.
 This research will provide some information about human sexuality to minimize the problem of teenage pregnancy, abortion, promiscuity, STD, HIV and homosexuality.
 As a social science lecturer in University of Fiji, I have observed students in this prestigious institution need more information on human sexuality and exposure to formal sex education.
 The University of Fiji has not offered any social sciences courses that focus on human sexuality and sex education and based on my research this is the first study conducted in Fiji regarding the perception on premarital sex.

 This study will examine the perceptions of the Indo-Fijian and iTaukei women on the practice of premarital sex.
 Specifically, it tried to answer the following questions: